DK-Hostmaster/DKHM-RFC-Transfer/README.md

 </epp>
 ```

-Since the transfer proces differs from the one outlined in the [RFC:5731][RFC5731], the following status codes should only be the ones observed:
+Since the transfer process differs from the one outlined in the [RFC:5731][RFC5731], the following status codes should only be the ones observed:

 - `serverApproved`